Unidata/MetPy/README.rst

 just for fun, many things may still change as we work through design issues.

-We support Python 2.7 as well as Python >= 3.4.
+We support Python >= 3.4 and currently support Python 2.7.

+NOTE: We are dropping support for Python 2.7 in Fall 2019.
+See `here <https://github.com/Unidata/MetPy/docs/installguide.rst>`_ for more information.

 Need Help?
 ----------